 See the support matrix for details of supported host Operating Systems.
-Kolla Ansible supports the default Python 3.x versions provided by the supported Operating Systems.
-For more information see tested runtimes.

 Install dependencies

 Typically commands that use the system package manager in this section must be run with root privileges.

 It is generally recommended to use a virtual environment to install Kolla Ansible and its dependencies, to avoid conflicts with the system site packages.
 Note that this is independent from the use of a virtual environment for remote execution, which is described in Virtual Environments.